zikozee/spring-microservices-in-action/auth-server/ReadMe.md

 - use the revocation endpoint found in the _**http://localhost:8080/.well-known/openid-configuration**_
 - with params token : <access token>  and basic auth client id and client secret

+## Difference between Scope And Authorities
+- Scope are for the client, Authorities are for the user
+- if you use openid protocol, you must use the predefined or customized scopes
+- if you use Oauth2, you can use any kind of scope in this case our authorities, inclusive of the openid scopes

+## purpose of jwtAuthenticationConverter::: CustomJwtAuthenticationTokenConverter
+- this is used to move the authorities from within authentication.principal.claim
+  - to authentication.authorities

 ## switching userdetails and clients to database
 - added dependencies for jpa and mssql